fenago/apache-cassandra/lab_3.md

 was also explained to let you know how Cassandra implements its data types.

-In the next chapter, we will learn another important element of a Cassandra query---indexes.
+In the next lab, we will learn another important element of a Cassandra query---indexes.